 So whether you want a longer grip for your Nano or like having an extra-capacity magazine as part of your everyday carry setup, be sure to pick up a couple of 8-round magazines.
-They’re available from the Beretta store for $38, and we’re betting you’ll be able to find them elsewhere soon enough, and likely for less.

 It’s been about a year since Beretta launched the Nano and it’s really matured.
 If you were looking for an extra-small 9mm for concealed carry, you ought to have the Nano on your short list.